LoranKloeze/teletekstbot-net/README.md

 ## Admin

 The application contains a very light admin mode.

-The only thing it does, is clear the 'already seen pages' cache in Redis.
-Run `dotnet run clear` in the `TeletekstBot.BotService` project.
+It has two actions.
+Run them in the `TeletekstBot.BotService` project:

+- `dotnet run cache-clear`: clears the cache in Redis
+- `dotnet run cache-warmup`: fills the cache in Redis with the current pages from the NOS without posting them to Mastodon or BlueSky